Fidel V. Ramos: Migrant workers protection

-Asian Financial Crisis of 1997
+1997 Asian financial crisis

-The 1997 Asian Financial Crisis, which started in Thailand, was a major blow to the end of the Ramos administration, with him stepping down with a negative GDP growth.
-The economy was hit by currency devaluation with the Philippine Peso dropped to ₱46 in 1998 from ₱26 in 1997.
+The 1997 Asian financial crisis, which started in Thailand, was a major blow to the end of the Ramos administration, with him stepping down with a negative GDP growth.
+The economy was hit by currency devaluation with the Philippine Peso dropped to ₱45.42/$1 in January 1998 from ₱26.40/$1 in July 1997.
 The same was true for the Thai baht, Malaysian ringgit, and Indonesian rupiah.
 Growth fell to about −0.6% in 1998 from 5.2% in 1997, but recovered to 3.4% by 1999.
-It also resulted to the shutdown of some businesses, a decline in importation, a rising unemployment rate, and an unstable financial sector.
+It also resulted in the shutdown of some businesses, a decline in importation, a rising unemployment rate, and an unstable financial sector.

 Clark Centennial Expo Scandal

 Supposedly, one of his notable contributions to the Philippines was the revival of nationalistic spirit by embarking on a massive promotion campaign for the centennial of Philippine Independence celebrated on June 12, 1998.
 However, charges of alleged massive corruption or misuse of funds blemished the resulting programs and various projects, one of which was the Centennial Expo and Amphitheater at the former Clark Air Base in Angeles City, supposedly Ramos's pet project.
 The commemorative projects, particularly those undertaken at Clark, were hounded by illegal electioneering and corruption controversies even years after the Centennial celebrations.
 Clark Air Base at that point was already completely free of American interference and therefore conceived as a suitable venue for Independence Day.
-Since in 1992, all American military bases were expelled from the country due to the continuing protests of the Anti-Bases Coalition (ABC), founded by the late Sen. Jose W. Diokno and Sen. Lorenzo M. Tañada.
+In 1992, all American military bases were transferred to Philippine control after the Senate rejected the military bases agreement with the United States.